• Skip to primary navigation

 Serving: 1servingCalories: 184kcalCarbohydrates: 38gProtein: 6gFat: 2gSaturated Fat: 0.1gPolyunsaturated Fat: 0.1gMonounsaturated Fat: 0.04gSodium: 61mgPotassium: 479mgFiber: 4gSugar: 23gVitamin A: 611IUVitamin C: 10mgCalcium: 175mgIron: 2mg

-Keyword banana, matcha, matcha latte
+Keyword banana, dairy-free, Healthy Drinks, latte, matcha, matcha latte, vegan

 Tried this recipe?Let us know how it was!